 Students interested in management of information technology, development of sofware systems, design of cool web-based applications, international business and applications in business IT tailored to the needs of the Gulf region will find the IS degree program in Qatar to be right for them.

 Information Systems students at CMU in Pittsburgh and CMU in Qatar have the opportunity to study at each other's home campus for a semester with seamless continuity of curriculum and progress toward their degree programs.
 Courses offered at the CMU Qatar campus match courses offered in Pittsburgh in units, core content, and sequencing.
+This means that students who study at our Qatar campus during a given semester will still able to study abroad through one of our other programs in a separate semester!

 Carnegie Mellon University in Qatar is part of the Education City project, a visionary campus in Doha, Qatar, hosting world renowned universities offering a range of degree options.
 CMU in Qatar is housed in a beautiful, new, state-of-the-art building designed especially for Carnegie Mellon.